FlexFringe: Modeling Software Behavior by Learning Probabilistic Automata: Implemented evaluation functions

 \subsection{Likelihood-ratio}

-A likelihood-ratio test is introduced in ~\cite{verwer2010likelihood} to overcome a possible weakness of Alergia.
+A likelihood ratio test is introduced in ~\cite{verwer2010likelihood} to overcome a possible weakness of Alergia.
 In Alergia, each pair of merged states is tested independently.
-When determinization merges hundreds of states, we should not be surprised that a small number of these tests fail.
+When determinization merges hundreds of states, we should not be surprised that several of these independent tests fail.
 This prevents states from merging, resulting in a larger PDFA.
-The likelihood-ratio test aims to overcome this by computing a single test for the entire merge procedure, including determinization.
-It compares the PDFA before the merge $\mathcal{A} = \{\Sigma, Q, q_{0}, \delta, S, F\}$ to the PDFA after the merge $\mathcal{A}' = \{\Sigma, Q', q_{0}', \delta', S', F'\}$, {computing their log-likelihood and the number of parameters.
+The likelihood ratio test aims to overcome this by computing a single test for the entire merge procedure, including determinization.
+It compares the PDFA before the merge $\mathcal{A}$ to the PDFA after the merge $\mathcal{A}'$, computing their log-likelihood and the number of parameters of the PDFA.
 The log-likelihood of a PDFA is simply the log of all probabilities it assigns to the training data $\sum_{s \in D} \log (\mathcal{A}(s))$.
-The number of parameters is the number of transitions $|\mathcal{A}|$.} Because the two models are nested ($\mathcal{A}'$ is a restriction/grouping of $\mathcal{A}$), we can compute a likelihood-ratio test to determine whether parameter reduction outweighs the decrease in likelihood.
+The number of parameters (or degrees of freedom) of a PDFA is the number of transitions since each requires a probability to be estimated.
+We use $|\mathcal{A}|$ to denote the number of transitions of PDFA $\mathcal{A}$.
+Because the two models are nested ($\mathcal{A}'$ is a restriction/grouping of $\mathcal{A}$), we can compute a likelihood ratio test to determine whether parameter reduction (fewer transitions) outweighs the decrease in likelihood.
 When it does, a merge is considered consistent.
 The function it computes is:

 where $\alpha$ is a user-defined parameter (\textsc{confidence\_bound}), $\chi^2 (v,n)$ is the value of $v$ in the chi-squared distribution with $n$ degrees of freedom.
-In the case that $C(q,a)$ equals $0$, $C(q,a) \log(S(q,a))$ is set to $0$.
-In FlexFringe, this function is computed incrementally by tracing which parameters get removed during a merge and its effect on the loglikelihood.
-As score, likelihood-ratio uses 1 minus the p-value obtained from the $\chi^2$ function.
+In the case that $C(q,a)$ equals $0$, $C(q,a) \log(T_{\Sigma}(q,a))$ is set to $0$.
+In FlexFringe, this function is computed incrementally by tracing which parameters get removed during a merge and their effect on the log likelihood.
+As a score, likelihood ratio uses the p-value obtained from the $\chi^2$ function, i.e.:

 A larger score indicates that the decrease in likelihood is less significant, i.e., that the distributions modeled by $\mathcal{A}$ and $\mathcal{A}'$ are more similar.